Trendy

 Exempt employees are exempt from California overtime laws.
 This means that, if you are an exempt employee, your employer does not need to pay you time and a half if you work more than eight hours in a workday, or more than 40 hours in a workweek, or otherwise “work off the clock.”

-READ ALSO: Why is reenacting important?
+READ ALSO: What is dex2oat app?

 Do I qualify for FMLA if I work from home?